rice-apps/carpool-expressjs/ProblemScope.md

 is not the most effective way of implementing the idea:
 1. It doesnt not have a smooth interface, therefore people prefer to not use it.
 Since all rides are on one sheet, it is hard to navigate rides, due to congestion and scrolling.
 2. There are not enough successful rides, most rides on the page end up with a single person because of disregard of factors like time flexibility, so even rides that differ by 30 mins are separate rides, even if the creator of the ride has flexible timing. since they don't provide a time frame.
 3. There is also the security concerns with exposing one’s personal information on a public page.
-  - Anyone can alter information on the excel sheet, such as deleting/changing information.
+Moreover, anyone can alter information on the excel sheet, such as deleting/changing information.
 4. There is no notification if a rider joins or leaves your ride, which means people either don't turn up for rides they signed up for.

 #### Underserved Need